EthanDenny/python-x-toy/README.md

-# Python-X-TOY
+# python-x-toy
 A Python implementation of the TOY imaginary machine from Princeton